Who are the top 5 Democratic candidates with the best chance to beat Donald Trump in 2020?

 What about the other candidates?

 None of these candidates stand any real chance, in our view; this is mostly due to poor name recognition, lack of funding and a lack of campaign trail skills that serve to create much-required ‘buzz’ or excitement (something candidates like Mr. Buttigieg enjoy, and, indeed, President Trump as well).
+The only candidate who stands a chance of rising above the others may be Elizabeth Warren, due to the fact she is running a very good campaign so far.

 What are the reasons a candidate wins the presidency?